Mike Reilly (1960s linebacker): Career

 He played six seasons with the Bears and was traded to the Dallas Cowboys after the 1969 NFL season.
 After the Cowboys released him, Reilly signed with the Minnesota Vikings.
 With the Vikings, he was a member of the 1969 NFL Champions that played in Super Bowl IV.

 After his playing career ended, Reilly went into banking.
 He also worked as the color commentator for University of Iowa broadcasts for 25 years.

 Personal life

 He married Mary Groff in 1964 and had three sons.

-Reilly sufferered from Alzheimer’s disease in his later years.
-He died on October 18, 2019 in Dubuque.
+Reilly suffered from Alzheimer's disease in his later years.
+He died on October 18, 2019, in Dubuque.